-In pursuing its investment strategy and in realizing the investment objectives outlined above, the Company carefully reviews a number of factors relating to investment candidates, including but not limited to the following: (i) the quality of the management team's background and experience; (ii) the alignment of interests with management through equity ownership; (iii) the stage of investee's life cycle and extent of operating history; (iv) the business and geography of the investee, including any unique and/or differentiated element; (v) the regulatory model and legal environment in which the investee operates in order to ensure compliance with applicable laws as well as long-term growth opportunities; (vi) the form of investment structure, including equity, debt, royalty, joint venture and/or profit-sharing agreements with a view to providing shareholders of the Company with stability and predictability of cash flows with equity-linked upside; (vii) the ability for ongoing engagement with the investee; and (viii) the extent of potential return on investment.
+In pursuing its investment strategy and in realizing the investment objectives outlined above, the Company carefully reviews a number of factors relating to investment candidates, including but not limited to the following: (i) the quality of the management team's background and experience; (ii) the alignment of interests with management through equity ownership; (iii) the stage of the potential investee's life cycle and extent of operating history; (iv) the business and geography of the potential investee, including any unique and/or differentiated element; (v) the regulatory and legal environment in which the potential investee operates in order to ensure compliance with applicable laws, regulations and stock exchange requirements, as well as long-term growth opportunities; (vi) the form of investment structure, including equity, debt, royalty, joint venture and/or profit-sharing agreements with a view to providing shareholders of the Company with stability and predictable cash flows with equity-linked upside; (vii) the ability for ongoing engagement with the potential investee; (viii) the outcome of the Company's financial, commercial, operational and legal due diligence; and (ix) the extent of potential return on investment taking into account the size of the investment, valuation, ownership stake, financial projections and further funding requirements.

-The Company has access, through both its partnership with CGC and the domestic and global network of its management team, advisors and the Board, to a pipeline of domestic and global cannabis companies seeking alternative financing solutions.
-From this pipeline, and guided by the investment objectives and strategy outlined
+The Company has access, through both its partnership with CGC and the domestic and global network of its management team, advisors and the Board, to a pipeline of domestic and global cannabis companies seeking alternative financing solutions and strategic and/or operational support.
+From this pipeline, and guided by the investment objectives and strategy outlined above, the Company's investment team of qualified financial and technical professionals carefully selects appropriate investment candidates for potential integration into the Company's ecosystem.